-Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage point change (by value) in the ownership of its equity over a three year period), the corporation's ability to use its prechange net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income may be limited.
+Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage point change (by value) in the ownership of its equity over a three year period), the corporation's ability to use its pre-change net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income may be limited.
 We may have experienced such ownership changes in the past, and we may experience ownership changes in the future or subsequent shifts in our stock ownership, some of which are outside our control.
-As of December 31, 2021, the Company had federal net operating loss (NOL) carryforwards of approximately \$7.5 million and is accruing additional net operating losses in calendar year 2022, which will be added to the net operating loss carryover balance once the current year is completed.
-Our ability to utilize our net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
+As of December 31, 2022, we had federal net operating loss (NOL) carryforwards of approximately \$ million and are accruing additional net operating losses in calendar year 2023, which will be added to the net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
 Furthermore, our ability to utilize our NOLs or credits is conditioned upon our attaining profitability and generating United States federal and state taxable income.
 As a result, the amount of the net operating loss and tax credit carryforwards presented in our financial statements could be limited and may expire unutilized.
 Federal net operating loss carryforwards generated since our incorporation in July 2018 will not be subject to expiration.
-However, any such net operating loss carryforwards may only offset 80% of our annual taxable income in taxable years beginning after December 31, 2020.
+However, any such net operating loss carryforwards may only offset 80% of our annual taxable income.